Writing your next book starts at Protagonist Crafts

 Use story structure to outline your novel

-What we’re talking about here is, of course, a very simplified version of story structure.
+What we’re talking about here is, of course, a simplified version of story structure.
 Learning about structure really changed everything for me and it’s a tremendous help in plotting a story that simply works.

 1 / Life is normal until something big changes everything

-Because every story (at least in Western storytelling) is about some kind of a problem, you need to start by showing us what your protagonist’s world is like before the problem comes in and ruins everything.
+Because every story (at least in Western storytelling) is about some kind of a problem, you need to start by showing us what your protagonist’s world is like before the problem arrives and ruins everything.
 Yes, the problem can have originated before your story starts, but your story is about how your protagonist gets involved with it.
 Perhaps the war has started years ago but your main character doesn’t get drafted until now, for example.

 Mind you, don’t start too far before things change, we probably don’t need to hear the country’s five thousand years old history.
 Your protagonist should already be at a crossroads about something and we should have a feeling that something big is about to happen.
 If the ice is going to break from underneath us and plunge us into cold water, we should already be hearing the ice crack and creak.

-When the big problem – or a big opportunity – comes, your readers should be saying “yup, that really is a big deal, I wonder how the protagonist will make it through”.
-If the problem is something that most people could solve in five minutes, you either need to change the problem, change the protagonist or make sure we know WHY your protagonist would struggle with such a thing.
-Sometimes the big problem is a big opportunity, like a job offer abroad or a proposal, but it still needs to have the power to change everything and pull the rug from under your main character.
-And sometimes a problem can later turn out to be an opportunity.
+When the big problem – or a big opportunity – finally comes, your readers should be saying “yup, that really is a big deal, I wonder how the protagonist will make it through”.
+The problem needs to be a real problem.
+If it’s something that most people could solve in five minutes, you either need to change the problem, change the protagonist or make sure we know WHY your protagonist would struggle with such a thing.

 In the second quarter of your story, your protagonist should be mainly reacting to the problem.
 They should be trying to get back on their feet, learning new things about this changed world and figuring out a game plan for dealing with the problem.
 If you’re writing romance, you should show your two characters falling in love during this part of the story.